This low carb Breakfast Burrito Casserole is so tasty and easy and the best part is you can make ahead and take it on the go!

 I like to keep recipes under 10 ingredients for y'all, but this one has 14.
 But I PROMISE it's worth it, and I show you how to make it easier!

 Gestational Diabetes Diet

-I know some of you won’t dare try potatoes at all, let alone in the morning.
+I know some of you won't dare try potatoes at all, let alone in the morning.
 And your glucose readings are probably why.
-So that’s fine!
+So that's fine!
 This is still delicious even without the potatoes.
-BUT, if you dare to venture out, the carbs from the potato are only 4g per serving, AND there’s PLENTY of fat and protein to help stabilize your sugar.
+BUT, if you dare to venture out, the carbs from the potato are only 4g per serving, AND there's PLENTY of fat and protein to help stabilize your sugar.
 You can always lessen the amount of potato too.
+Learn about potato GI if you're unsure.
 Check out my Breakfast Hash too.
-It’s similar but has less ingredients and uses butternut squash and cauliflower.
+It's similar but has less ingredients and uses butternut squash and cauliflower.